ab1993-analyst/ab1993-analyst.github.io/README.md

 # 🚲 Cyclistic Bike-Share Case Study

-## 📊 OVERVIEW
+## 📊 Overview

-This project analyzes Cyclistic bike-share data to understand differences between casual riders and annual members.
+This project analyzes Cyclistic bike-share data to understand how **casual riders** and **annual members** use bikes differently.
-The goal is to improve marketing strategy and increase membership conversions.
+The goal is to identify behavioral patterns that can help improve marketing strategies and increase membership conversions.

 ---

-## 🎯 BUSINESS PROBLEM
+## 🎯 Business Problem

-Cyclistic wants to convert casual riders into annual members by understanding:
+Cyclistic wants to convert casual riders into annual members.

-- Usage differences between user types
-- Ride duration behavior
-- Weekly and monthly patterns
+This analysis aims to understand:

+- How casual riders differ from members
+- When each group rides (day and month trends)
+- How long each group rides

 ---

-## 🛠️ TOOLS USED
+## 🛠️ Tools Used

 - SQL (BigQuery)
 - Google Sheets